PianoNic/Pianonic/README.md

 - 🐍 Embracing the flexibility of Python
 - 🌐 Diving into the depths of web development, with a focus on HTML, CSS, JavaScript, and Angular
 - 🖨️ Tinkering with Marlin and honing my skills in building 3D printers.
-- ⚙️ Exploring Arduino, a fascinating world that has yet to unfold on my GitHub.
+- ⚙️ Exploring Arduino, a fascinating world.

 ### Collaboration
 💼 Open to potential collaborations, though my coding symphony currently takes center stage.